getodk/web-forms/packages/web-forms/TRANSLATIONS.md

 ## How it works

 Translation strings are defined in `.i18n.json` files co-located with their components.
 At build time, these files are merged into `locales/strings_en.json`, which serves as the English baseline and is eagerly loaded at runtime.
-Translations for other locales are fetch from Transifex and then loaded lazily when the user switches language.
+Translations for other locales are loaded lazily when the user switches language.

+Transifex automatically pulls the source strings from `locales/strings_en.json` daily.
+Translation files are synced back into the project just before each release.

 ## Key naming convention